0xPolygon/account-abstraction-invoker/README.md

 <img alt="Sponsoring example" src="./img/sponsoring-example.png" width="693px" />

 [Commit](https://eips.ethereum.org/EIPS/eip-3074#understanding-commit) is EIP-712 hash of the this [structure](scripts/signing/README.md).
-This means the invoker inherits the security of EIP-712, in addition to following the [Secure Invoker](https://eips.ethereum.org/EIPS/eip-3074#secure-invokers) recommendations.
+This means the invoker inherits the security of EIP-712, in addition to following the [Secure Invoker](https://eips.ethereum.org/EIPS/eip-3074#secure-invokers) recommendations and implementing additional security measures.

 ## Requirements